Phoenix STS Logo

 • Meet HIQA and regulatory inspection requirements for healthcare and residential care settings

 Contact us to arrange refresher training for your team.
-We can coordinate with your existing training schedule to minimise disruption.
+We can work around your schedule to keep disruption low.

 Why Choose Phoenix STS